Do heat pumps need servicing regularly?

 The fan blades will be cleaned, as will any filters that are blocked or dirty.
 If the filters are too blocked, they may need to be replaced.

 Modern heat pumps could last as long as 20 to 25 years.
-Although the initial cost can be considerably more than a gas boiler, their longevity and the money you can make back on the RHI scheme makes this additional cost worthwhile.
+Although the initial cost can be considerably more than a gas boiler, their longevity and the money you can claim from government incentives like the boiler upgrade scheme could make it worthwhile.